 Because the District of Columbia selectively conforms to federal provisions, legislative action is required whenever federal law changes with respect to federal individual income taxation.
 The latest conformity legislation is Public Law 105-100.
 It maintains the District's limited conformity with the Internal Revenue Code (IRC) of 1986 as amended through August 20, 1996.
-Legislation currently pending would automatically adopt IRC changes, which affect District income and deductions.
+Legislation currently pending would automatically adopt IRC changes that affect District income and deductions.

 A credit to relieve property tax burdens is provided under the D.C. income tax law.
 This credit authorizes qualified homeowners and renters to claim a credit against their income tax liability, or a refund if no tax is due, for a portion of property taxes or rent paid when these payments exceed a certain percentage of household income.
 Renters use 15 percent of rent paid as a property tax equivalency figure.
 To qualify for the credit or refund, the homeowner or renter must have lived in the District during the entire taxable year, and the household income cannot exceed \$20,000.
 The maximum real property tax credit is \$750.
-Table 8 on page 21 presents the percentage at specified income levels for determining these credits.